Donuts (album): Rereleases

-In January 2013, the album was rereleased as a box set.
-Apart from seven 7-inch vinyl records it contained a bonus 7-inch with tracks "Signs" and "Sniper Elite & Murder Goons", featuring MF Doom and Ghostface Killah.
+In January 2013, the album was rereleased as a 7-inch vinyl record box set, also including a bonus 7-inch with tracks "Signs" and "Sniper Elite & Murder Goons", featuring MF Doom and Ghostface Killah.
 A number of music journalists criticized the box set, stating that the album should be listened as a whole and shouldn't be split.

 On September 27, 2014, Donuts was released on compact cassettes, as a part of Cassette Store Day.

-In February 2016, on Donutss 10th anniversary, LP version of the album was rereleased.
-It included the original cover art with Jeff Jank's drawing on it, new drawing on the back, and liner notes by Jordan Ferguson, containing an excerpt from his book Donuts from 33⅓ series about the making of the album.
+In February 2016, to celebrate the tenth anniversary of Donuts, the album was rereleased on LP, included the original cover art with Jeff Jank's drawing on it, a new drawing on the back, and liner notes by Jordan Ferguson, containing an excerpt from his book Donuts from 33⅓ series about the making of the album.

-Reception
+Reception and legacy

-Donuts was released to universal acclaim from music critics.
+Donuts was released to universal acclaim from music critics for its dense, eclectic sampling and its perceived confrontation of mortality, and has since become a cult favorite.
+Being regarded as J Dilla's magnum opus and a classic of instrumental hip hop, it is one of the most influential hip hop albums of all time, and many artists of many genres cite it as an inspiration.

 The album holds a score of 84 out of 100 on the review aggregate site Metacritic, indicating "universal acclaim".
 Will Dukes of Pitchfork wrote that Donuts showcases Dilla paying homage to "the selfsame sounds he's modernized", and in that sense, the album "is pure postmodern art—which was hip-hop's aim in the first place."
 PopMatters' Michael Frauenhofer described Donuts as an "album of explosions and restraint, of precisely crafted balances and absurd breakdowns, of the senselessly affecting juxtaposition of the most powerful of dreams."
 The A.V.
 Club's Nathan Rabin noted Dilla's "ability to twist and contort samples into unrecognizable new forms" and concluded that "as an album from one of rap's most revered producers on one of hip-hop's most respected labels, Donuts would qualify as a fairly major release under any circumstances, but J Dilla's recent death lends it additional significance and gravity."
 Andy Kellman of AllMusic wrote that Donuts "has a resonance deeper than anyone could've hoped for or even imagined" given Dilla's passing shortly after its release, and ultimately "just might be the one release that best reflects his personality".
 Giving it a three-star honorable mention rating in his review for MSN Music, Robert Christgau called Donuts "more about moments than flow, which is strange when you think about it".
+In discussing the influence of Donuts on hip-hop producers, Niall Smith of DJ Mag stated that the album became a landmark of loop-based hip-hop production, considering that albums including Kenny Beats’ Louie, Knxwledge’s 1988, and BadBadNotGood’s numbered albums wouldn’t exist without Donuts.